TarekAS/bfs-pim-research/README.md

 # What is this?

 Project to benchmark DPU-accelerated Breadth-First Search, compared to classic CPU-only parallel BFS implementations.
+Part of my MSc Thesis on Near-Memory Acceleration of Graph Algorithms.

 **Note:** Requires `UPMEM DPU SDK 2020.x.x` to be installed.